reasonmethis/docdocgo-core/README.md

 That's why we have the `/research deeper` command.
 Instead of using new sources to try to directly improve the report, it uses a combination of `more` and `combine` operations to generate _separate_ reports from additional sources and then combine them with the existing report(s) in a way that doesn't unfairly prioritize the new sources.
 Each run of the `/re deeper` command will double the number of sources in the report.

-> As always, all fetched content will be added to the collection for any follow-up chat.
+> As always, all fetched content will be added to the collection for follow-up chat.

 ### The recommended workflow for classic research